AET is Here!

 Pay-By-Plate is a toll payment option for customers traveling on the RMTA Expressway system without E-ZPass transponders.
 When you travel on the RMTA Expressway System without an E-ZPass, a camera will take an image of your license plate, known as Pay-By-Plate, and you will receive a statement in the mail.

-called GoRMTA accounts – to make managing payments easier.
+Drivers have the option to create registered Pay-By-Play accounts – called GoRMTA accounts – to make managing payments easier.
 With GoRMTA accounts, drivers may:

 • Prepay for travel